The Beatles, the Las Vegas Strip, the Navy Blazer.

 So how do you rock a navy blazer?
 Let me count the ways.

 Quick note: If you’re enjoying this article all about the navy blazer and how to wear it, then you’ll probably find my other writing on all things men’s style useful.
 Each week, I share updates, style tips and other things not shared on the blog through my free email newsletter.

 To join now, just enter your email address below and click “Get Updates!”

 Scenario 1: Casual Cool Spring

-The Winter doldrums have passed and there’s nothing quite like that springtime feeling in the air.
+The winter doldrums have passed and there’s nothing quite like that springtime feeling in the air.
 It’s a time for white trainers, the reemergence of white jeans, and stylish shades.
 And of course the light bomber jackets, lighter wash jeans, and keeping light on your feet.

 And then you can up the casualness with a pair of neutral white trainers (the much sought after Nike Killshot 2 sneakers by J.Crew, unfortunately sold out).
 Finally, add some black matte shades with polarized reflective lenses for maximum casual cool.